 There are many reasons emotional intimacy is important in a romantic relationship:

 - It improves sexual satisfaction (3).

-- It helps women with issues like endometriosis to have better relationship satisfaction (4).
+- It helps women with sexual issues/barriers to have better relationship satisfaction (4).

 - Lack of emotional intimacy makes women more prone to breaking up with their partners (5).

 - It aids sexual well-being in aging couples (6).

 - Absent or deficient intimacy (sexual and emotional) affects mental health (7).